Frieda Hempel: Personal life

 In 1918, Hempel married the silk merchant and political writer William B. Kahn, taking their honeymoon at the Lake Placid Club.
 Hempel became an American citizen as a result.
 They divorced in 1926, but Kahn remained Hempel's business manager.
 She published her memoirs in German and English, the latter is titled My Life in Singing.
 Although she was criticized on both sides of the Atlantic for diverse political gaffes in the course of her career, she did not take political sides in a consistent manner.

 Death

-She died in Berlin in 1955 at the age of 70.
+She died in West Berlin in 1955 at the age of 70.

 Recordings

-Hempel began making records in Germany for Odeon Records in 1906 and later recorded for the Gramophone Company (HMV) in England as well as the Victor Talking Machine Company and Edison Records in the US.
+Hempel began making records in Germany for Odeon Records in 1906 and later recorded for the Gramophone Company (His Master's Voice) in England as well as the Victor Talking Machine Company and Edison Records in the US.
 Most are by the acoustic process.
+Hempel features on The Record of Singing, vol. 1, in the section "Wagner and the German Style".

 Teaching

-Her vocal students include the American voice teacher and Bel canto scholar Cornelius L. Reid.
+Her vocal students include the American voice teacher and bel canto scholar Cornelius L. Reid.